-First let us start be saying that hemorrhoids are very common, and will affect most people in their life at some time.
+First, let us start be saying that hemorrhoids are very common, and will affect most people in their life at some time.
 Did you know that everyone has hemorrhoids?
-They just don't realize it until they become swollen, inflamed and painful.
+One just don’t realize it until hemorrhoids become swollen, inflamed or painful.
 Hemorrhoids are simply swollen veins or tissues in or around you anus and lower rectum.
-Hemorrhoids can worsen over time so we recommend addressing the issue right away.
+Hemorrhoids can worsen over time so we recommend addressing the issue immediately.
 There are different forms of hemorrhoids; internal, external, prolapsed internal, and thrombosed external hemorrhoids.

 These types of hemorrhoids can occur out of sight, inside the rectum and up the anal canal.
 These are usually a very mild form of hemorrhoid and rarely cause discomfort.
 Straining during a bowel movement when passing stool can irritate and damage the surface of a hemorrhoid often causing them to bleed.
 This is the most common symptom and can be irritating and discomforting.
 In general you may see blood spots on tissue paper when wiping, or even a few drops in the toilet bowl.
 Once an internal hemorrhoid protrudes it can collect microscopic stool particles and this may cause an itchy feeling, but excessively wiping to relieve the itch can actually worsen the problem.